Fred Sablan: Heavens Blade (2018–present)

 In October of 2018, it was announced that Sablan had formed a hardcore punk band called Heavens Blade with Sara Taylor of Youth Code, Alex Lopez of Suicide Silence, and Piggy D of Rob Zombie, and released a single on Bandcamp.
 They released a five-song EP in the fall of 2019.

 Deftones (2022–present)

-In April 2022, it was announced that Sablan had joined Deftones as bassist.
+In April 2022, it was announced that Sablan would be the touring bassist for Deftones following the departure of Sergio Vega.
+Sablan plays bass on the band’s album Private Music, which was released on August 22, 2025.